 MRI is an advanced imaging tool that can provide essential details and visualization of a specific health concern or injury.
 Here are helpful tips when preparing for your MRI exam.

 What is an MRI?

-Magnetic Resonance Imaging (MRI) combines a powerful magnet with an advanced computer system and radio waves to produce accurate, detailed images of your body.
-It is useful to study all parts of the body: brain, spine, breasts, joints and internal organs.
-MRI’s are a safe, non-invasive tests that do not use ionizing radiation (x-rays).
-At Wake Radiology, only certified MRI technologists work with patients to obtain these detailed images and help them successfully complete their exam.
+Magnetic Resonance Imaging (MRI) combines a powerful magnet with an advanced computer system and radio waves to produce clear, detailed images of your body.
+It’s useful to study all parts of the body: brain, spine, breasts, joints and internal organs.
+MRI is a safe, non-invasive test that doesn’t use ionizing radiation (x-rays).
+At Wake Radiology, only certified MRI technologists work with patients to obtain detailed images and successfully complete their exam.

-When you arrive, we ask you to check in at our front desk.
-We’ll confirm basic personal and health information and then give you an MRI safety checklist to complete.
-We are required to review this with every patient before entering the MRI scan room.
-It is important that we know about any implantable device or metal that is in or outside of your body, like aneurysm clips, pacemakers, cochlear implants, insulin pumps, neurostimulators or any injury to your eyes involving metal slivers or shavings.
+After checking in, a technologist will review the MRI Safety Checklist with you.
+This is required of every patient before entering the MRI scan room.
+It is important to disclose any implantable device or metal that is in or outside of your body, like aneurysm clips, pacemakers, cochlear implants, insulin pumps, neurostimulators or any injury to your eyes involving metal slivers or shavings.

 - All outer clothing, including shoes